FlockIQ/.github/profile/README.md

 Google forms clone with advanced analytics and features; Capstone project for my undergrad CS course.

+- domain by name.com
+- smtp set up on mailgun

 TODO
 1) add ai and vector embeddings for fast querying
 2) add signin with google